| SPEAK KIDS 4 Children TalkAbout Themselves

 have someone to talk to.
 And best of all, a best

-friend gives you strength because 'two are better
+friend gives you strength because 'two are betterthan one."

 She was really good at convincing.
 It's a fact.
 She